yourmerlin/dehumanization-of-datasets/README.md

 We often get overwhelmed by mass amounts of visualization.
 This is the emptiness of it.

+# Future Steps

+I want to further explore this research and create a 'manifesto' for the average person — one that makes this data readable, accessible, and interpretable.
+I do plan to create a more artistic data visualizer to represent the immigrants taken by ICE and re-humanize them.

+These resources and this knowledge shouldn't be paywalled or limited by stupid legal or programming jargon.
+People need to be aware of what is happening — both physically and on the technological side.

+As a fan of Aaron Swartz: "we need to take information, wherever it is stored, make our copies and share them with the world.
+We need to take stuff that's out of copyright and add it to the archive.
+We need to buy secret databases and put them on the Web.
+We need to download scientific journals and upload them to file sharing networks.
+We need to fight for Guerrilla Open Access.

+So will you join us?"

+— Love, merlin

 # References

+Aaron Swartz, "Guerrilla Open Access Manifesto," July 2008, https://ia800101.us.archive.org/1/items/GuerillaOpenAccessManifesto/Goamjuly2008.pdf.

 Ansari, Hibah.
 "Inside an ICE Detention Center: Detained People Describe Severe Medical Neglect, Harrowing Conditions."
 American Civil Liberties Union, December 17, 2025. https://www.aclu.org/news/immigrants-rights/inside-an-ice-detention-center-detained-people-describe-severe-medical-neglect-harrowing-conditions.